 National Weather Service - Beach Forecast

 If the beach is not really your thing and you prefer a fun work out hiking through some of San Diego's beautiful trails, Thursdays are for you.
 Or enjoy BOTH outings because it's summer!
 See meeting locations for each week below.
-Meeting time is 8:50 am and the hiking starts at 9:00 am.
-Please note that there will be NO meeting on July 14, 2022.
+Meeting time is 8:50 am and the hiking starts at 9:00 am sharp.

 IMPORTANT: This is a family event and at least one parent must to be present with their child(ren) at all times.
 No drop-offs allowed.